SitePen/dojo-tutorials/hitch/hitch.md

 *   `node.onclick = myObject.myHandler`

 	*	The expression `myObject.myHandler` evaluates to a function &mdash; the function `myHandler`.
 However, the fact that `myHandler` is a defined as a method on `myObject` is discarded.
 	*	So now `node.onclick` is a reference to the function `myHandler` &mdash; just the function, no context of `myObject`.
-	<li>DOM event handlers run in the context of the node that triggers the event - that is, the function, regardless of how or
-		where it was defined, is executed as if it is a method of the node &mdash; the result is that the value of `this` inside the function at run-time is the node.
+	*	DOM event handlers run in the context of the node that triggers the event - that is, the function, regardless of how or where it was defined, is executed as if it is a method of the node &mdash; the result is that the value of `this` inside the function at run-time is the node.

 <div class="proTip">